DarrenTsung/DTMediaCapture/README.md

 ### Videos
 Uses Time.captureFramerate to render out smooth captures.
-Combines frames into video with included ffmpeg executable (windows-untested).
+Combines frames into video with included ffmpeg executable (windows executable supported but untested).

 1. Add the Recorder script to your scene.
 2. (optional) Configure where the recordings are saved.